quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Loss Detection

-QUIC uses both ack information and alarms to detect lost packets.
+QUIC uses both ack information and timeouts to detect lost packets, and this section provides a description of these algorithms.
+Estimating the network round-trip time (RTT) is critical to these algorithms and is described first.

+## Computing the RTT estimate

+(To be filled)

 ## Ack-based Detection